 A little politics

-Aruba left the autonomous country Netherlands Antilles in 1986, set to become a fully independent country ten years later.
+Aruba left the autonomous area Netherlands Antilles in 1986, set to become a fully independent country ten years later.
 Come 1996, however, Aruba’s then prime minister requested a postponement of independence.

 In 2010, the entire Netherlands Antilles was dissolved.
 Aruba, Curacao and Sint Maarten are now constituent countries within the Netherlands (essentially a country within a country), while the three other islands that once formed the Dutch Antilles – Bonaire, Saba and St Eustatius (also known as Statia) – are now ‘special municipalities’ of the Netherlands proper.